SansPapyrus683/16chan/README.md

-# 16chan: danbooru's illegitimate child
+# 16chan: if imgur & danbooru made love

 upload images, tag images, look at anime girls, what else could you want?